Kalamazoo Street Names

 Cork Street

 Cork Street runs between Sprinkle Road on the east and South Westnedge on the west.
 West of Westnedge it becomes White’s Road, and past Oakland it shifts again and becomes Parkview.
 Cork was originally known as St. James, presumably after St. James Chapel, a mission of St. Augustine’s Catholic Church in Kalamazoo, which was established about 1890.
-Tradition has it that there were so many paper mill workers living in the area who immigrated from County Cork in Ireland that the street was affectionately known as Cork Street.
+Tradition has it that there were so many paper mill workers living in the area who immigrated from County Cork in Ireland that the street was also known as Cork Street.
 It was listed both ways in the city directories for many years.
 Because of the confusion, particularly affecting mail delivery, the Kalamazoo Township board officially named it Cork Street in 1930 (KG 12-28-30).
 According to a brief note in his granddaughter’s obituary, pioneer Cornelius Lacey provided this east/west road with its name (KG, 1-3-43), but we have been unable to confirm that statement.

 Douglas Avenue